 Spring Activities For Kids

-It’s finally spring and the weather is much nicer and warmer, but it’s good to have a balance of indoor and outdoor toddler activities and here I’ve got some ideas for both.
-My boys (2 and 3) love being outdoors and exploring new places, but they also like to get messy, use their creativity and include me in their play, so I’m always helping them with the indoor activities.
+It’s finally spring and the weather is much nicer and warmer.
+It’s good to have a balance of indoor and outdoor toddler activities and here I’ve got some ideas for both.
+My boys (2 and 3) love being outdoors and exploring new places.
+They also like to get messy, use their creativity and include me in their play, so I’m always helping them with the indoor activities.

 Plant flowers and vegetables

-You can even plant a tree if you’ve got a place for it and I can’t wait to have our own house so we can plant one each.
+You can even plant a tree if you’ve got a place for it.
+I can’t wait to have our own house so we can plant one each.
 National Forest allows you to plant trees in the forest if you fancy.

 We just planted vegetables with the kids this year and there’s still more I want to plant in our allotment.
 The boys were so curious to know about the plants and how they grow.
 You should’ve seen the look on their faces when they saw the tomatoes growing and they check back on them very often to see the progress.